ceetaro/Suitkaise/docs/cerial/concept.md

 - builds directly on base pickle (no dill or other dependencies)
 - all objects go through handlers for uniform behavior and control
-- slightly slower on simple objects (~5-10% overhead vs base pickle)
+- slightly slower on simple objects, but still uses base pickle for them
+- slightly slower on objects that are commonly handled by cloudpickle/dill/etc.
+- can handle objects that are not supported by base pickle or other libraries, such as locks, loggers, file handles, database connections, etc.
-- massively faster on complex objects (automatic vs hours of manual reconstruction)
+- therefore, massively faster on complex objects (automatic vs hours of manual reconstruction boilerplate)

 **the trade-off:**
-if you need maximum speed for simple data structures, use pickle directly. if you need to serialize "impossible" objects (locks, loggers, files, functions in `__main__`, nested classes), use cerial.
+if you need maximum speed for simple data structures, use pickle directly. if you need to serialize "impossible" objects (locks, loggers, files, functions in `__main__`, nested classes), use cerial. if you don't want to think about how to serialize objects, use cerial. we handle everything for you at a small speed tradeoff.

 **the guarantee:**
-> "if you can create it in python, cerial can serialize it."
+"if you can create it in python, cerial can serialize it."

 ## core problem